 Research and Evaluation Lead, IIE Research, Evaluation and Learning

 Each year, December 3rd marks the International Day of Persons with Disabilities when we join with organizations and nations across the world to promote the rights and well-being of persons with disabilities in all spheres of society and development and their inclusion in every aspect of political, social, economic and cultural life.
 An estimated 1.3 billion people – about one in six people globally – live with disabilities, according to the World Health Organization.
-IIE has long prioritized its efforts to promote access to opportunity and education, particularly for underrepresented populations in international education.
+IIE has long prioritized its efforts to promote opportunities to international education.

 IIE focuses both internally and externally on supporting equitable opportunities and education for persons with disabilities.
 We use years of experience to collect data and publish research and resources to support higher education institutions and international education professionals, as well as look inwardly to our global workspaces and team members.